iobewi/ESP-IDF_ICF/README.md

 verification.
 It returns an error if the capsule lacks a signature or an authority ID, or if the signature verification fails.

-Unit tests are located in `tests/` and can be run with the ESP-IDF `unity` test runner.
+Unit tests are located in `components/icf/test/` and can be executed with the ESP-IDF `unity` test runner using `idf.py test`.